mdibl/pipeline-prep/pipeline-runs/README.md

 ## Workflow:   gen_config.sh => gen_pcf.sh => build_pipeline.sh

 ## GOAL
-Creates an automation that runs pipelines in parallel using Jenkins server.
+Create an automation that runs pipelines in parallel using Jenkins server.

 ## What's Done
 - ### Created a set of configuration files and shell scripts that can be used to: